msackey-IW/event-driven-mongodb/README.md

 - Run `git clone git@github.com:msackey-IW/user-info-service.git`
 - Alternatively, in the [project repository](https://github.com/msackey-IW/user-info-service) you can navigate to `code -> Open with GitHub Desktop` and clone the repository through GitHub Desktop.
 - Run `cd user-info-service`.
-- Run `mvn clean package` in the terminal - This packages the springboot application into a .jar file.
+- Run `mvn clean package -DskipTests` in the terminal - This packages the springboot application into a .jar file.
 - Run `docker-compose up` in the terminal - This creates and runs the microservice from the .jar file.
 - The endpoints are exposed via a kong gateway through the following url `http://localhost:8000/user/{id}`.
 - The id is field is a dynamic resource and returns all information attached to the user with the specified id.